HectorSilva42/Medical-Inventory-Database/README.md

 It was a team effort, and I do not take full credit for the work.

 Contributers include:
-  Logan Stark
+  -Logan Stark
-  William Souraphath
+  -William Souraphath
-  Wensen Tang
+  -Wensen Tang
-  Parvez Sayani
+  -Parvez Sayani
-  Hector Silva - Team Leader
+  -Hector Silva - Team Leader